Enstar to buy HSBC's North American closed-life insurance ops

-Enstar Group Ltd (ESGR.O) said it would buy the U.S. and Canadian closed-life insurance operations of HSBC Finance, a unit of HSBC Holdings Plc (HSBA.L), for a base price of $181 million.
+Sept 6 Enstar Group Ltd said it would buy the U.S. and Canadian closed-life insurance operations of HSBC Finance, a unit of HSBC Holdings Plc, for a base price of $181 million.

 The company expects to finance the purchase through a combination of cash and its revolving credit facility, Enstar said in a statement.